apache/doris/docs/en/docs/lakehouse/multi-catalog/faq.md

     Upgrade the JDK version to a version >= Java 8 u162.
 Or download and install the JCE Unlimited Strength Jurisdiction Policy Files corresponding to the JDK.

-5. When querying a table in ORC format, FE reports an error `Could not obtain block`
+5. When querying a table in ORC format, FE reports an error `Could not obtain block` or `Caused by: java.lang.NoSuchFieldError: types`

     For ORC files, by default, FE will access HDFS to obtain file information and split files.
 In some cases, FE may not be able to access HDFS.
 It can be solved by adding the following parameters: